 Initiative Helps Natural Resource Managers Connect Decisions to Things People Care About

-This is the third installment in a 12-part series highlighting the environmental policy impacts of the Nicholas Institute for Environmental Policy Solutions over its first decade.
+This is the third installment in a 12-part series highlighting the environmental policy impacts of the Nicholas Institute for Energy, Environment & Sustainability over its first decade.

 A few years ago, the U.S. Forest Service (USFS) did something that is changing the way the nation’s forests and grasslands are managed.
 What began as a mission to protect supplies of water and timber commodities—a matter of national security—and later to sustain provision of multiple products and services—think outdoor recreation and habitat protection, for example—has evolved into a directive to reflect in the agency’s performance measures and public engagement all the values provided by the national forest system’s regulating, supporting, and cultural services.
 In short, the agency has begun to incorporate consideration of ecosystem services in its planning and decision making.

 The USFS is not the only federal agency thinking about the relationship between natural resources and people.
-Other agencies, including the U.S. Army Corps of Engineers, the U.S. Fish and Wildlife Service, the U.S. Bureau of Land Management, the National Oceanic and Atmospheric Administration, and the U.S. Environmental Protection Agency, are now exploring how to explicitly link natural resource management choices to things people care about in a clear and analytically robust manner--a challenge recently taken on by the National Ecosystem Services Partnership (NESP), an initiative of Duke University’s Nicholas Institute for Environmental Policy Solutions.
+Other agencies, including the U.S. Army Corps of Engineers, the U.S. Fish and Wildlife Service, the U.S. Bureau of Land Management, the National Oceanic and Atmospheric Administration, and the U.S. Environmental Protection Agency, are now exploring how to explicitly link natural resource management choices to things people care about in a clear and analytically robust manner--a challenge recently taken on by the National Ecosystem Services Partnership (NESP), an initiative of Duke University’s Nicholas Institute for Energy, Environment & Sustainability.

 In 2012, NESP, under the direction of Nicholas Institute Ecosystem Services Program director Lydia Olander, and its collaborator A Community on Ecosystem Services (ACES) began convening federal agency representatives to discuss how to integrate ecosystem services concepts into planning and management.
 The enterprise faced some obstacles.